Ch-Ayushman-Patro/Restaurant-Analysis/README.md

 ---

 ## Contact
-For questions or suggestions, please reach out to the project maintainer.
+For questions or suggestions, please reach out to me on [LinkedIn](https://www.linkedin.com/in/ch-ayushman-patro).